 Appointment setting services need to efficiently and effectively engage target buyers with a message that’s persuasive enough for them to accept a meeting as the next step.
 Not only do they need to accept the meeting, they need to actually ‘want’ it because they perceive the opportunity as valuable and real.
 For anyone using the telephone to set appointments, the practices and skills nurtured by providers of appointment setting services can be extremely valuable.

-As a telemarketer, persuasion is one of the most powerful tools you have.
-From the moment you pick up the phone you’re trying to persuade gate keepers to let you through and decision makers to take action.
-To help you achieve your telemarketing goals, we’ve put together a few of our favourite gentle, but powerful, persuasion techniques.
+If you’re in a professional sales function, persuasion is one of the most powerful tools you can have.
+From the moment you pick up a phone you’re trying to persuade gatekeepers that you should be allowed through.
+Then you’re persuading decision makers you have something worthwhile to discuss.
+From our 22 years providing appointment setting services, we’ve put together a few of our favourite gentle, but powerful, persuasion techniques.

-Potential customers are much more likely to take a telemarketer seriously, if they can demonstrate an in-depth knowledge of the product or service they’re representing.
-The better you know your business, the easier it will be to answer questions with dexterity and to counter any objections the decision maker you’re speaking to may have.
-As well as enabling you to present an informed argument, knowing your product or service inside-and-out will give the impression you’re an expert in your field.
-This should give the decision maker more confidence in you and your company and should help to persuade them to work with your business.
+Potential clients will take a telemarketer seriously if they can demonstrate good knowledge of the product and market they are working with.
+The better you know your business, the easier it will be to answer questions with dexterity and to counter objections the decision maker you’re speaking to may have.
+As well as enabling you to present an informed argument, knowing your product really well, and understanding how it fits into your competitive backdrop will make your call much more compelling.
+Not only will this give the decision maker more confidence in you and your business, it will help create value in your argument as a potential supply partner.

-To learn more about powerful telemarketing techniques, or if you think your telemarketing team could benefit from some expert training – contact Blue Donkey today.
+To learn more about appointment setting services or Blue Donkey’s powerful telemarketing techniques, contact Blue Donkey today.